georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 # Desktop-Shiny-Apps-for-LAC
 Using the RInno package in the LA County network can pose workflow issues.
-Follow these steps deploy Shiny apps on secure locations.
+Follow these steps to deploy Shiny apps on secure locations.

 # The Problem
 You can create a wonderful Shiny application with R that processes data and empowers others to be productive, but how do you deploy it to non-R-users?
 Your options are either a web-based application (hosted on a Shiny server) or a desktop version.
 This brief tutorial shows you how to use the RInno package to turn your Shiny app into an executable file that can be installed on any Windows PC.